 The Best Travel Credit Card For Disney

-So far for 2022 and most likely 2023, the best travel rewards card with the best welcome bonus is the Chase Sapphire Preferred Card.
+So far for 2023, the best travel rewards card with the best welcome bonus is the Chase Sapphire Preferred Card.
 This is the best travel credit card for Disney on the market when it comes to building up rewards to use on your vacation as well as during your vacation.
 So what would be the process to maximize its use once you’ve applied and received the card?
 We’ll show you what we did and then show you the ideal way:

 Now this is the way we used it initially but there’s a better way to maximize this process.
 Here are the steps: